arrow_back

 While electric cars for personal use have gained significant attention and market share in recent years, there is now a growing emphasis on electrifying commercial vehicles.
 The transition to electric mobility in commercial vehicles is seen as a crucial step in achieving overall transportation sustainability and reducing the carbon footprint of the transportation sector.

-Just like with passenger cars, the light commercial vehicle (LCV) category has witnessed a rising trend in new registrations of EVs in recent years.
+Just like with electric passenger cars, the light commercial vehicle (LCV) category has witnessed a rising trend in new registrations of electric vehicles in recent years.

 LCVs are commonly used in commercial fleets, and this widespread adoption can positively influence the uptake of EVs in various ways.
 The lower total cost of ownership and operating expenses are strong reasons for fleet managers to consider electric LCVs over traditional ICE vehicles.
 Fleet managers have an advantage over private users as they can accurately predict their vehicles' movements.
 This capability allows them to efficiently manage range limitations and charging schedules.